 |Workshop||Date||Time||Location||Instructor(s) / Helper(s)|

-All workshops are five-day asynchronous courses held in Canvas.
-The total amount of participation time is approximately 3 - 4 hours over those 5 days.
-Drop-in help sessions will be available each day along with ways to receive help within Canvas.
+All workshops are 2-week asynchronous courses held in Canvas.
+The total amount of participation time is approximately 3 - 4 hours for each workshop.
+Drop-in help sessions will be available, along with ways to receive help within Canvas.
 Registered participants will receive invites to the Canvas workshop, click on the links above to register.

 In addition to the workshops held within the library, DSS can hold workshops for specific groups, departments, and/or labs.
 Please contact Danielle Kane (firstname.lastname@example.org) if interested.